1. What is eCom Foundations?

 Okay, so where to start here with the growing concerns around dropshipping.

-Let's examine a couple of the biggest problems here:
+To demonstrate, let's examine a couple of the biggest problems here:

 Dropshipping is an outdated strategy